pzwiernik/advanced-applied-econ/docs/projects.md

 # Individual Research Projects

 This course bridges the gap between modern structural statistics (graphical models, latent variables, causal discovery) and applied economics.
-The goal of the final project is not merely to summarize a method, but to take a specific methodology, identify its theoretical requirements, and test its performance on a complex simulation or a real-world economic dataset.

-**Expectations for Master in Research / PhD Students:**
+**Expectations for the Final Project:**
+You will have about 3–4 weeks to complete this project.
+Given this short timeframe, **the goal is not to produce a publishable paper or genuinely new empirical results.** Instead, I want to see you actively engage with the material and try applying these advanced methods to see how they behave in practice.

 Pure machine learning methods often fail when applied blindly to economic data due to heavy tails, unmeasured confounding, time-dependence, or SUTVA violations.
-A successful project will explicitly investigate these breaking points.
+A successful project will take a method, try it out, and explore these breaking points.
 You are expected to:
-1. Implement an estimator or algorithm (in R or Python).
+1. **Implement** an estimator or algorithm (in R or Python) based on a methodology from the course.
-2. Apply it to an economic problem or dataset.
+2. **Apply** it to an economic problem, using either a real-world dataset or a carefully constructed simulation.
-3. Conduct a robustness check (e.g., what happens to the DAG if the data is heavy-tailed and not Gaussian?
-What happens to the network if a latent confounder is ignored?).
+3. **Investigate** its limitations. (e.g., Run a robustness check: What happens to the DAG if the data is heavy-tailed instead of Gaussian?
+What happens to the network if a latent confounder is ignored?)

+Do not worry if the method "fails" or gives messy results on real data—documenting and explaining *why* it fails based on economic theory is exactly what I am looking for!

 ---